 Related read: Before you depart, have a professional Hawaii photo session to capture your honeymoon.

 Day 7: Waterfall viewing and say goodbye

 Today is sadly your last day in paradise before you say goodbye and head back to the mainland.
 After packing and taking in one last meal, you can fit in a little sightseeing on your way to the airport.
-Kauai has impressive waterfalls and today you’ll make a drive past two that you can see right from the road: Wailua Falls and Opaeka’a Falls.
-Take a meandering drive past these two spots before heading back south towards the airport.
+Kauai has impressive waterfalls and today you’ll take a drive past two that you can see right from the road: Wailua Falls and Opaeka’a Falls.
+Take a meandering drive past these two spots before heading back south toward the airport.

 Plan Your Perfect Vacation